 - Are seeking a passive investment in a business (What is passive investing?
 Check out this blog post on Investopedia.)

 - Want to choose the specific location for their franchise

-Chick-fil-A has one of the lowest investment requirements in the QSR sector, but that is because as one of their operators, you don’t actually own the business.
-In most cases, the land, the building, and the equipment is owned by Chick-fil-A corporate, which they lease to their operators.
+Chick-fil-A has one of the lowest investment requirements in the QSR sector, but that is because, as one of their operators, you don’t actually own the business.
+In most cases, the land, the building, and the equipment are owned by Chick-fil-A corporate, which they lease to their operators.
 It’s really more like renting vs. owning a home.
-At the end of your franchise agreement with Chick-fil-A, you don’t own anything – which for many entrepreneurs is a deal-breaker.
+At the end of your franchise agreement with Chick-fil-A, you don’t own anything – which for many entrepreneurs, is a deal-breaker.

 “Chick-fil-A is a very different franchise animal,” says Franchise Business Review founder and CEO, Eric Stites.
 “Sure it’s cheap to get in, but it’s also nearly impossible, and you don’t own the business, Chick-fil-A corporate does.
 For many people, the choice of going into business is about building long-term wealth through equity… building a valuable asset that you can ultimately sell or pass on to your family.
 That’s not the case with the Chick-fil-A franchise opportunity.”

 If you have found that Chick-fil-A is not the right franchise opportunity for you, here are some good alternatives, which can be found on our Top Food Franchises list.